dersimn/owrtwifi2mqtt/README.md

 ### Copy over the scripts

-Again, use SCP for that or Copy&Paste the contents via command line.
-I'd recommend to place them under
+Use SCP for that or Copy & Paste the contents via command line.
+When trying to use SCP with Cyberduck/Transmit on macOS, see this [article](https://wiki.openwrt.org/doc/howto/sftp.server).
+I'd recommend to place them in:

 - `/usr/bin/presence_detection.sh`
 - `/usr/bin/presence_event.sh`